HL7/phd/src/pagecontent/PhgDeviceProfile.md

 Similar to the PHD case, when CodeableConcept data types are used it is recommended to put the MDC reference identifier as part of the text element when the system element indicates the MDC coding system "urn.iso.std.iso:11073:10101".

-The structure definition for the PHG Device Profile is shown below:
+The structure definition for the PHG Device Profile is given [here](PhgDevice.html)

 A JSON example is given in [PHG Device JSON Example](https://simplifier.net/guide/PCHAPersonalHealthDeviceDataImplementationGuide/PhgDeviceJSONExample)